Childhood Syndromes and Disorders

 3MC syndrome

-This rare disease is a genetic syndrome, the exact prevalence of which is unknown.
-The syndrome as named combines four previously separately identified and named disorders, Mingarelli, Malpuech, Michels and Carnevale, which are now known collectively as 3MC.
-Main symptoms of the syndrome include developmental delay, and unique facial features, including features affecting the eyes.
-This syndrome is also known as: 3MC Craniosynostosis With Lid Anomalies; Michels Syndrome; Formerly Oculopalatoskeletal Syndrome
+3MC syndrome is a rare genetic syndrome, the exact prevalence of which is unknown.
+The syndrome as named combines four previously separately identified and named disorders, Mingarelli, Malpuech, Michels, and Carnevale, which are now known collectively as 3MC.
+The main symptoms of the syndrome include developmental delay, and unique facial features, including features affecting the […]

 Read more